-The mission of the Civil Law Division is to provide skilled legal services to state agencies and officials in trial and appellate litigation which includes prosecuting and defending matters in state and federal courts and before various administrative tribunals.
-The division is organized into nine sections, as summarized below:
+The mission of the Division of Civil Law is to provide skilled legal services to state agencies and officials in trial and appellate litigation, which includes prosecuting and defending matters in state and federal courts and before various administrative tribunals.
+Our Division is organized into the following nine sections:

-Health, Education and Welfare Section represents public agencies charged with administering state and local welfare, health, and educational programs.
+Health, Education, and Welfare represents public agencies charged with administering state and local welfare, health, and educational programs.

-Licensing Section represents licensing boards, bureaus and commissions in both administrative and trial court proceedings to deny, revoke or suspend licenses in cases brought against state-licensed professionals such as contractors, accountants, auto repair and pest control firms.
+Licensing represents licensing boards, bureaus, and commissions in administrative, trial court, and appellate proceedings to deny or revoke licenses in cases brought against state-licensed professionals such as accountants, contractors, dentists, nurses, and teachers.